Takakiriy/typrm/README.md

     code -g "/home/user1/text.txt:1"

-If you cannot find anything in the search keyword input mode, you can do the full-text search by pressing the Enter key.
+If you cannot find anything in typrm shell, you can do the full-text search by pressing the Enter key.
 The full-text search is not case sensitive.
 Also, word-based search is not possible.